Introduction

 Important

-Also is component treats macros differently when it comes to error message representation(:advanced error message type), if you want to use a macro in is component, check error messages before releasing it, the reason is sometimes error messages might not make sense(especially having nested and long codes).
+Also is component treats macros differently when it comes to error message representation(:advanced error message type), if you want to use a macro in is component, check error messages before releasing it, the reason is sometimes error messages might not make sense(especially having nested and long codes). |

 text

-text can take 2 different sub text components called p(paragraph) and code.You can define as many p or code components as you want within text:
+can take 2 different sub text components called p(paragraph)

 (text